-- At least one at the 400-level 1 - 2 Modes of Thought requirements can be met by appropriate courses in the major. - 3 Include one Lab Science.
+- At least 1 elective at the 400-level - ECO 113 and ECO 114 are counted toward the 30 credit Applied Economics major requirements. - Modes of Thought requirements can be met by appropriate courses in the major. - Include one Lab Science.
 One science course must be taken at the 300 or 400 level.

-Economics Concentration

-Economics Concentration Requirements
+Economics Concentration Economics Concentration Requirements